phoenicvr/ban-list/README.md

 > All IDs and People in the list are not required to get banned by Discord.
 > Server Owners remain responsible for their own decisions.
 > The Contributors are not liable for any false bans or damage caused by this list.
 We still try to keep this list as legitimate as possible.

+> [!NOTE]
+> If you mod VR games and you were added to this list, watch [this](https://www.youtube.com/watch?v=Qer3lwd5hyA) video to basically understand why.